ARGENTINA

 Galamira mangu nkuwe ebibyo

-Further to the above, another local paper, Bukedde, has now (4 January 2005) published this similar picture.
+Another local paper, Bukedde, published this somewhat similar picture on 4 January 2005.
 The text, in the Luganda language, says:

 Eyo emu, ezo bbiri.... bwe batyo abavubi ku mwalo gw'e Misonzi mu muluka gw'e Lulamba mu ggombolola y'e Bufumbira mu disitulikiti y'e Kalangala bwe baatandise okubala embooko ow'ebyokwerinda Livingstone Muyinda ze yabadde aweweenyula Musoga oluvannyuma lw'okusingibwa omusango gw'okukuba munne.
 Kigambibwa nti Ssempappe ono yafunye obutakkaanya ne Asuman n'amulumba n'amukuba ebikonde ng'akuba eng'oma.
 Bavubi banne baalabye ayagala kumumiza mukka musu kwe kumukwata ne bamutwala ku LC.
 Ssentebe w'ekyalo yasitukiddemu n'ayita olukiiko lw'ekyalo mwe baamuweeredde ekibonerezo kya kukubwa kibooko 10 era yagenze okuva wansi ng'amakugunyu gababiridde.